Investing in Green Technology Companies and Stocks

 Another type of battery being developed by a number of companies is the solid-state battery which uses both solid electrodes and solid electrolytes, instead of the liquid or polymer electrolytes found in lithium-ion or lithium polymer batteries.
 One leading solid-state battery startup, Sakti3, was purchased by Dyson for $90 million in 2015.
 Since then, Dyson appears to be moving away from electric vehicles and more towards solid-state batteries, though they did write off a good chunk of the Sakti3 acquisition.
 Another startup, Cymbet, has taken in over $80 million in funding to develop the world’s smallest solid-state battery which is 100X smaller than coin cell batteries.

-We did find one publicly traded stock, Ilika (IKA:LN), which is a pure play on solid-state batteries.
-With a small and growing stream of revenues, the company expects that their latest cash infusion should transform their manufacturing process so they can finally start selling batteries at scale.
+One publicly traded stock, Ilika (IKA.L), is a pure play on solid-state batteries.
+With a small and growing stream of revenues, the company expects that their latest cash infusion should transform their manufacturing process so they can finally start selling batteries at scale. many other solid-state battery companies are going public using SPACs, like Solid Power.
+What all these companies have in common is that meaningful revenues are 3-4 years away.

 Investing in Lithium